Bernscaiado/detection_malicious_packages/README.md

 # Malicious Package Version Transition Detection

-A lightweight, registry-driven early warning system for detecting suspicious package upgrades in npm and PyPI ecosystems using metadata-only analysis.
+A lightweight, registry-driven early warning system for detecting suspicious package upgrades in npm and PyPI ecosystems using metadata analysis.

 ---